The Resonant Drag Instability (RDI): Acoustic Modes: Hydrostatic Stratified Systems: General Cases

 Above we noted the full set of gradients introduces 18 degrees of freedom.
 Analyzing this is generally un-interesting, however, and many parameter combinations have no effect on the modes, or are formally allowed but unphysical.

-The analysis is greatly simplified (and all important behaviors are captured) if we consider one of two cases: (a) either gravity or the external acceleration dominates, i.e.\ $|{\bf g}|\gg |{\bf a}|$ (e.g.\ dust settling through a hydrostatic, self-gravitating atmosphere) or $|{\bf g}|\ll |{\bf a}|$ (e.g.\ radiative acceleration of a dust-driven wind); or (b) ${\bf g}$ and ${\bf a}$ are parallel.
+The analysis is greatly simplified if we consider one of two cases: (a) either gravity or the external acceleration dominates, i.e.\ $|{\bf g}|\gg |{\bf a}|$ (e.g.\ dust settling through a hydrostatic, self-gravitating atmosphere) or $|{\bf g}|\ll |{\bf a}|$ (e.g.\ radiative acceleration of a dust-driven wind); or (b) ${\bf g}$ and ${\bf a}$ are parallel.
 In either of these cases, the equilibrium solution should be symmetric about this preferred axis.
 Then the gradient terms can be expressed as: